Spinal Cord Injury Lawyers in Augusta

 Spinal cord injuries are often catastrophic and costly.
 The severity of debilitation and costs associated with the accident will vary on a case-by-case basis, but if you have suffered an injury to your spinal cord, you are likely suffering a great deal.
 The most common causes of spinal cord injuries, according to the National Spinal Cord Injury Statistical Center, include:

 - Slips or falls (26.7%)

 - Recreational activities and sports (7.6%)

 You may have suffered your spinal cord injury similarly or uniquely.
 In either case, if you believe a negligent party or action lead to your injury, you should consult an attorney as soon as you are able.
-Our team at Chris Hudson & Associates can build a strong case on your behalf to ensure you are not made financially responsible for someone else’s careless actions.
+The legal team at Chris Hudson Law Group can build a strong case on your behalf to ensure you are not made financially responsible for someone else’s careless actions.